Enter your search word or phrase below:

 Anton T. Boisen Collection houses the publications, papers, book reviews, mimeographic records, research data, case studies, and photographs created by Dr. Boisen during his lifetime.
 His major research area was mental health and religious experience and was an early founder of the Clinical Pastoral Education movement.

-Indexes to Boisen Collection are available here.
+The finding aid to the Boisen Collection is available here.

 Congregational Church Records